 About 50-60 percent of all blood tests and skin prick tests will yield a “false positive” result.
 This means that the test shows positive even though you are not really allergic to the food being tested.
 These results occur for two reasons:

-- Members of a food “family” often share similar proteins.
+- The test may be detecting proteins that are similar among foods but do not trigger allergic reactions.
 For example, if you are allergic to peanuts, your tests may show a positive response to other members of the legume family, such as green beans, even if eating green beans has never been a problem for you.
-This is known as cross-reactivity.
-The test is positive because it recognizes a similar protein in peanuts and green beans.
-But the test hasn’t detected the real culprit – another, different protein that is found only in peanuts.

-Despite the high rate of false positives, in the hands of an experienced allergist, blood and skin tests are extremely helpful.
+Despite the high chance that the blood test or skin test may be positive despite there being no allergy, or, rarely, negative despite there being allergy, in the hands of an experienced allergist, blood and skin tests are extremely helpful.
 This is especially true when the results are interpreted in the context of your medical history.
-For example, if your history suggests that you have had several reactions after eating soy products, and skin prick tests show a positive reaction to soy proteins, it is very likely that you do have a soy allergy.
+For example, if your history suggests that you have had several reactions after eating soy products, and the blood tests show a positive reaction to soy proteins, it is very likely that you do have a soy allergy.
 Your allergist may order additional tests, if necessary.